Olical/impl/README.md

 # creo

 Homoiconic language with minimal syntax compiling to JavaScript.

 This is essentially a toy language right now that's supposed to be an exercise in language and basic compiler design.
 It's inspired by Clojure among other Lisps.
+The immutable persistent data structures are provided by [ImmutableJS][].

 ## Syntax